‘Outlander’ Spinoff Featuring Lord John Grey Is A Possibility On Starz

-Fans of the Starz series Outlander are in the midst of what some call “Droughlander,” meaning that there will be a wait for season five of the time-traveling series, but there is a potential upside, and that’s an Outlander spinoff, starring David Berry as Lord John Grey, who has been a loyal friend to the lead characters, Jamie, Claire and Brianna Fraser.
+Fans of the Starz series Outlander are in the midst of what some call “Droughtlander,” meaning that there will be a long wait for Season 5 of the time-traveling series.
+However, there is a potential upside, and that’s an Outlander spinoff — one starring David Berry as Lord John Grey.
+Lord John Grey has been a loyal friend to the lead characters Jamie, Claire, and Brianna Fraser.

-The author of the Outlander series of novels, Diana Gabaldon, is quite prolific and has also written novellas based on the story of Lord John Grey, which includes elements of mystery, romance and history.
-The author calls these her “Lord John” series for those who want to know more about the fan favorite.
+The author of the Outlander series of novels, Diana Gabaldon, is quite prolific.
+She has also written novels and novellas based on the story of Lord John Grey, and these works include elements of mystery, romance, and history.
+The author calls these her “Lord John” series, for those who want to know more about the fan favorite.

 Lord John Grey turns up periodically in Outlander, often just in time to aid a member of clan Fraser.
-Early on, as an English soldier, Grey is an adversary of Jamie Fraser, and along the way, develops a crush on the Scotsman.
+Early on, as an English soldier, Grey is an adversary of Jamie Fraser.
+Along the way, Grey develops a crush on the Scotsman.

-Lord Grey helps Claire when they both end up in the Caribbean, and he even offers to marry Brianna to save her the shame of being pregnant and unmarried in Colonial America before her husband Roger is found in New York, held captive by a native tribe.
+Lord Grey helps Claire when they both end up in the Caribbean, and he even offers to marry Brianna to save her the shame of being pregnant and unmarried in Colonial America.
+This takes place before her husband, Roger, is found in New York — held captive by a native tribe.

 Happy Birthday to none other than David Berry!
 We couldn't imagine anyone else as our Lord John Grey. ????#Outlander pic.twitter.com/5MQl7o9zM0